-Time-domain simulation algorithms are widely used in the analysis and design of electromagnetic systems.
-Many of them are characterized by high Qs.
+Time-domain simulation algorithms are widely used in the anaylsis and design of electromagnetic systems.
+Many of them are characterized by high Q's.
 Thus, the simulations have to employ many time steps in order to achieve a complete characterization of these systems.
 This time-consuming computational effort can be avoided if the late instants of time are extrapolated by applying a parametric estimation algorithm.
 An optimized implementation of a time-domain extrapolation method and a stop criterion are discussed in this paper.
-The latter criterion is based upon a normalized squared difference between the waveforms extrapolated from two different sets of initial data and it is used as a means to stop the time domain simulation algorithm.
+The latter criterion is based upon a normalized squared difference between the waveforms extrapolated from two different sets of initial data and it will be used as a means to stop the time domain simulation algorithm.

-G. Selli et al., "An Extrapolation Procedure to Shorten Time Domain Simulations," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility, 2004, Institute of Electrical and Electronics Engineers (IEEE), Jan 2004.
+G. Selli et al., "An Extrapolation Procedure to Shorten Time Domain Simulations," Proceedings of the IEEE International Symposium on Electromagnetic Compatibility (2004, Santa Clara, CA), vol. 1, pp. 113 - 117, Institute of Electrical and Electronics Engineers (IEEE), Aug 2004.

 Electrical and Computer Engineering